Manuel Olaguer Feliú: Biography

-He was born on December 27, 1759, in Ceuta although descended from Catalans and was first cousin of Antonio Olaguer Feliú, Viceroy of the Rio de la Plata and Secretary of War of the King of Spain, Carlos IV.
-Like their elders, followed a military career, starting as a Cadet in the fixed battalion of Ceuta from 6/V/1770.
+He was born on December 27, 1759, in Ceuta although descended from Catalans and was a first cousin of Antonio Olaguer Feliú, Viceroy of the Rio de la Plata and Secretary of War of the King of Spain, Carlos IV.
+Like their elders, they followed a military career, starting as a Cadet in the fixed battalion of Ceuta from 6/V/1770.

 In 1778 he rose to Sub-lieutenant with posts in the Royal Engineers.
 Formed in Valencia, Madrid and Gibraltar.
 He acted in the war against England (1781).

 In 1787, in the late colonial period in Chile, he was appointed by Royal Order to the city of Valdivia, with the rank of Captain of the Royal Engineers.
 Later moved by order of the Viceroy of Peru to Chiloé (Chile), with the mission to recognize defenses.
 He remained there two years, taking part in the construction of the new road between Valdivia and Chiloé (1789).
 He returned to Valdivia in November 1790.

-Between 1792 and 1793 he took part in an armed conflict with the Huilliches on that area.
+Between 1792 and 1793 he took part in an armed conflict with the Huilliches in that area.
 He participated in the expedition that occupied the ruins of the ancient city of Osorno in August 1793.
 After being re-founded the city, he was appointed to be the first Superintendent of Osorno, Military Commander and Judge Ordinary by decree of Ambrosio O'Higgins, Baron of Ballenary and Marquis of Osorno (16/I/1796).

-Simultaneously performed under his direction the construction of two fortifications based on stones, one on the banks of the Bueno River named Fort San José de Alcudia, and the other in Osorno Rahue riverside property with the name San Luis fortification that would later be known as Fort Queen Louise (1794).
+Simultaneously performed under his direction the construction of two fortifications based on stones, one on the banks of the Bueno River named the Fort San José de Alcudia, and the other in Osorno Rahue riverside property with the name San Luis fortification that would later be known as Fort Queen Louise (1794).

 He went back to Valdivia as director of fortifications, where he did a new layout of the city, which lasted until 1909.

 He was a member of the Extraordinary Council of Government (1807) of Valdivia.

 In 1809, he assumed the command of the Royal Corps of Engineers, the Sub-inspection of militias of the Captaincy General of Chile.
-In 1810 he was appointed member of the Observation and Monitoring Junta (Junta de Observación y Vigilancia in Spanish) by President García Carrasco.
-In this role Colonel Manuel Olaguer Feliu was surprised by the independence movement happened in Chile.
-He took a position in favor of the King and participated in meetings in the house of Count of La Conquista to develop a strategy against the revolutionaries.
-He was the candidate nominated for the presidency of Chile by the monarchy party.
-Wrote a diary about those dark days, "Relation of what occurred in the Kingdom of Chile from 25 May 1810 until the erection of its Council of Government" and other works.
-He was banished to Chillán and finally allowed to go into exile in Lima (Perú).
+In 1810 he was appointed a member of the Observation and Monitoring Junta (Junta de Observación y Vigilancia in Spanish) by President García Carrasco.
+In this role Colonel Manuel Olaguer Feliu was surprised by the independence movement that happened in Chile.
+He took a position in favor of the King and participated in meetings in the house of the Count of La Conquista to develop a strategy against the revolutionaries.
+He was the candidate nominated for the presidency of Chile by the Monarchy party.
+Wrote a diary about those dark days, "Relation of what occurred in the Kingdom of Chile from 25 May 1810 until the erection of its Council of Government," and other works.
+He was banished to Chillán and finally allowed to go into exile in Lima (Peru).